 Regularity and normality are technical conditions on the curvature of $\omega$ (see Section \ref{sec.curvature} below) ensuring uniqueness.
 For their detailed definitions, refer to \cite{sharpe} and \cite{cap.slovak.book.vol1}.

-It is useful to clarify the meaning of Theorem~\ref{thm.cartan} in the case of the conformal structure on the model space $\Ein$.
-As seen above, $\Ein$ can be identified with the homogeneous space $G/P$, where $G=\PO(2,n)$.
-In this situation, the Cartan bundle is simply the group $G$ itself, which naturally fibers over $G/P$.
-The regular, normal connection associated with the conformal structure is, in this case, nothing but the Maurer--Cartan connection $\omega^G$.
+For the homogeneous model $\Ein$, the Cartan bundle is the group $G$, itself, which naturally fibers over $G/P$.
+The regular, normal connection associated with the conformal structure is in this case the Maurer--Cartan connection $\omega^G$.